zookz/cordova-plugin-health/README.md

 - startDate: {type: Date} a date indicating when the data point starts
 - endDate: {type: Date} a date indicating when the data point ends
-- sourceBundleId: {type: String} the identifier of the app that produced the data
-- sourceName: {type: String} the name of the app that produced the data (as it appears to the user)
 - unit: {type: String} the unit of measurement
 - value: the actual value
+- sourceBundleId: {type: String} the identifier of the app that produced the data
+- sourceName: {type: String} (only on iOS) the name of the app that produced the data (as it appears to the user)
-- id: (only on iOS) the unique identifier of that measurement
+- id: {type: String} (only on iOS) the unique identifier of that measurement

 Example values: